 And while these terms might be a bit intimidating, there are some relatively easy measures that can be employed to keep your internal communications secure.
 But how do you communicate this importance to your entire team, and get them to take the right steps?

-Here are some tips and sample messages you can use to inform and educate your team about email security.
+Here are some tips and sample messages you can use to inform and educate your team about internal email security.

 Why is Email Security Important?